Post Date: Jun 16, 2021

 To model future solar costs, we’ll use the learning rate, also known as Wright’s Law.
 It predicts that every doubling of cumulative production of a technology leads to a consistent percent decline in cost.
-It applies as far back as the Ford Model T. More information on this can be found here.
+It applies as far back as the Ford Model T.

 To see if Wright’s Law applies to solar, we need to look at the cost of solar electricity as a function how much solar the world has deployed (rather than solar cost over time).
 And we can see that solar costs have dropped smoothly as scale has increased.

 That chart is on a linear scale, tho.
 Wright’s law is an exponential process.
 Every *doubling* of scale drives a *percent* change in cost.
 If Wright’s Law holds, then on a log-log graph of cost vs. scale, we should see straight lines.
 We do.
 And we get excellent fits (R^2).

 And this chart tells us that solar learning is fast.
 Incredibly fast.
 Solar electricity costs are dropping by an incredible 30-40% per doubling.
 That’s consistent across all 7 data series on this chart.

 That’s an incredible, unexpectedly high learning rate.
 It’s roughly twice the learning rate found in most of the literature, in my 2015 forecast, and in reports from bodies like the IEA and EIA.

 Let’s be conservative and use the low end of this range, a 30% learning rate.
 At 5 more doublings (32x current scale) the *average* cost of solar in sunny places would be 1 cent /kWh.
 Ultra-low cost deals would be half a cent.
 Even northern Europe would see 2 cents.